xueyun0512/Data_project_Temperature/district_pays_de_la_loire/presentation.md

   <img src="pizza_image.jpg" width="300"/>
 </p>

 Since I was interested by the data of the district Pays de la Loire.
 I created a new table **_loire_**.
 For the rest of the project, I will use this new table.
+Moreover, the temperatures are given in decimal.
+We convert them into integers using the function _ROUND()_ to make it easier to interpret.

 ```ruby
 SELECT *